MFG Lite - System DB and Login Implementation

 • Modules are global.

-• Modules are not controlled by subscription plans.
+• Modules are independent of subscription plans.

 SQL